 Maryland State House

 The Maryland State House is definitely worth a visit while you’re in Annapolis.
 Just steps from Main Street, the Maryland State House is the oldest state capitol in continuous legislative use in the US and is even the ONLY state house ever to have served as the nation’s capitol!
 Thus, it was in the Old Senate Chamber that General George Washington came before Congress in December 1783 to resign his commission as commander-in-chief of the Continental Army.
 Just weeks later, Congress ratified the Treaty of Paris in January 1784, formally ending the Revolutionary War!
 You can just feel the amount of important American history that took place at the Maryland State House as your steps echo through the marble-filled hallways.

 Great Frogs Winery

 While the Great Frogs Winery is not quite within walking distance of downtown Annapolis, it is still a short drive away and a great escape for a few hours.
-Great Frogs Winery focuses on small batch production of their artisan crafted wines.
+Great Frogs Winery focuses on small-batch production of their artisan-crafted wines.
 All tasting experiences are by reservation only, so be sure to check the website to book.
 Reservations allow for a seated tasting experience in a small and intimate setting.
-Spending a few hours at Great Frogs Winery is a wonderful way to add a slower-paced activity in an otherwise fun-filled itinerary!
+Spending a few hours at Great Frogs Winery is a wonderful way to add a slower-paced activity to an otherwise fun-filled itinerary!

 Where to Eat